zh-skills/macos-notarized-app-template/README.md

-# macOS Notarized Flask App Template
+# macOS Notarized App Template

 A template for building a notarized macOS `.app` and `.pkg` installer from a Python/Flask web application using py2app.
 The app runs a local web server and opens a browser UI automatically.